NicolaOrritos/well/README.md

 # Well
 _Well_ is a fast, lightweight service that accepts JSON documents and stores them away into MongoDB servers.

+## "WELL" IS ALMOST READY FOR PRIME-TIME, BUT IT'S NOT THERE YET: THIS NOTICE WILL DISAPPEAR ONCE IT'S DONE.

 ## Getting Started
 First things first, install it:
 ```Bash